The ins and outs of our Elections process including the rules of campaigning and manifesto guidance.

 What is a manifesto?

-Your manifesto must be no more than one A4 page and must include your name, the position you are running for, and at least three pledges (your goals for the year).
+Your manifesto must be no more than one A4 page and must include your name, the position you are running for, and at least two pledges (what you want to achieve in the role).
 We recommend including an image of yourself, your course and campus, and any relevant experience.

 Top tips for writing your manifesto

-2. Be eye catching; engage readers with alliteration and create a brand using a consistent colour pallet.
+2. Be eye-catching; engage readers with alliteration and create a brand using a consistent colour palette.

 Once you have drafted your manifesto, feel free to run it past us if you would like some feedback by contacting elections.su@uca.ac.uk.
-Union staff must remain impartial but can ensure you have included everything you need to.
+Union staff must remain impartial but can ensure you have included the essentials.